unicode-org/cldr/ldml/tr35-general.md

 * The "metric" value indicates the use of SI [[ISO1000](tr35.md#ISO1000)] base or derived units, or non-SI units accepted for use with SI: for example, meters, kilograms, liters, and degrees Celsius.
 * The "US" value indicates the customary system of measurement as used in the United States: feet, inches, pints, quarts, degrees Fahrenheit, and so on.
 * The "UK" value indicates the mix of metric units and Imperial units (feet, inches, pints, quarts, and so on) used in the United Kingdom, in which Imperial volume units such as pint, quart, and gallon are different sizes than in the "US" customary system.
-For more detail about specific units for various usages, see **Part 6: Supplemental:** _Section 2.4.1 [Preferred Units for Specific Usages](tr35-info.md#Preferred_Units_For_Usage)_.
+For more detail about specific units for various usages, see **Part 6: Supplemental:** _[Preferred Units for Specific Usages](tr35-info.md#Preferred_Units_For_Usage)_.

 In some cases, it may be common to use different measurement systems for different categories of measurements.
 For example, the following indicates that for the category of temperature, in the regions LR and MM, it is more common to use metric units than US units.